AdobeDocs/campaign-classic.en/help/delivery/using/list-of-deliveries.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Access the list of deliveries
+title: Accessing the list of deliveries
 description: Learn how to access the list of created deliveries.
 audience: delivery
 content-type: reference
 topic-tags: monitoring-deliveries
 ---

-# Access the list of deliveries {#list-of-deliveries}
+# Accessing the list of deliveries {#list-of-deliveries}

 You can access deliveries from the delivery list, via the **[!UICONTROL Campaign Management > Deliveries]** node of the tree.